Everything Is Cooler On Ice: A Brief History Of The Ice Sports

 Skeleton sleds are named for their simple, bare appearance.
 There are no steering or braking mechanisms; riders steer only by shifting their body weight and usually brake with their boots.
 Skeleton sleds are ridden by a single passenger lying head-first on their stomach.
 Top skeleton riders can reach speeds upwards of 75/mph.

 Sometimes referred to as “chess on ice”, curling is played by two teams of four players each.
 The length of ice used for play is called a curling sheet, marked with a circular target area (or “house”) at each end.
 Players take turns sliding round stones of polished granite to the opposite house.
 Two sweepers use brooms on the ice to direct the stone’s path.
 When each team has thrown all eight of their stones, an end concludes, and points are counted according to the stones closest to the center of each house.
-Most games have eight or ten ends.
+Most games have eight or ten ends, this is why people go crazy in order to play now.

 Curling was invented in medieval Scotland, and today the World Curling Federation has its headquarters in Scotland.
 Curling existed at least as early as 1511, based on the year’s inscription on a curling stone found in a drained pond in Dunblane.
 The first reference in writing appears in a document from 1541, but the word “curling” was not used to describe it in print until a 1620 poem by Henry Adamson.
 The word refers to the motion of the stone across the ice.